Huegoxaga/notes/os/linux.md

   - `du -sh <folder> | sort -h` List all files inside the folder and its size in order.
     - `--max-depth=1` specify the deepth
 - Check swap file size, `swapon`
+- The `var` folder is used by the OS to write runtime data

 ## General Commands